jochenruland/upgradableSmartContract/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# Upgradeable smart contracts

+This project is for experimentation purposes implementing a simple proxy pattern in order to make smart contracts upgradeable.

+A great tutorial on upgradeable smart contracts can be found [here](https://jeiwan.net/posts/upgradeable-proxy-from-scratch/)

+Hardhat is used as development and test environment.

 Try running some of the following tasks: